falkodev/feathers-nuxt-docker-app/README.md

 If a watch mode is needed during development:

-- for backend: `docker-compose exec wap-backend npm run jest:watch` or `cd server && npm run jest:watch`
+- for backend: `docker-compose exec app-backend npm run jest:watch` or `cd server && npm run jest:watch`
-- for frontend: `docker-compose exec wap-frontend npm run jest:watch` or `cd client && npm run jest:watch`
+- for frontend: `docker-compose exec app-frontend npm run jest:watch` or `cd client && npm run jest:watch`

 <a id="7"></a>